forcePanda/forcePanda/README.md

 <p>Besides all this, I speak at multiple conferences across the globe.
 I have also had the honor of speaking at the prestigious Dreamforce and TrailblazerDX.
 I own a website called Forcepanda where I write a lot of Salesforce stuff.
 I also lead the Berlin Salesforce Community Group, where I help foster a community of learning and collaboration.</p>

-<p>If you have made it this far, then let me tell you something when I'm not Salesforce-ing.
+<p>If you have made it this far, then let me tell you something I do when I'm not Salesforce-ing.
 Most likely, I'm either playing football or watching NBA.</p>

 <h3>Certifications</h3>
 <p align="center">